alexipeck/tlm/README.md

 tlm: Transcoding Library Manager

 Optional arguments:
-  -h,--help             Show this help message and exit --disable-print,--no-print
+  -h,--help                     Show this help message and exit -c,--config CONFIG            Set a custom config path --disable-input,--no-input    Don't accept any inputs from the user --fsro,
-                        Disables printing by default.
-Specific types of print can be enabled on top of this --print-generic       Enable printing generic --print-shows         Enable printing shows --print-episodes      Enable printing episodes --print-general       Enable printing general debug information --config,-c CONFIG    Set a custom config path --enable-timing       Enable program self-timing --timing-threshold,--timing-cutoff TIMING_THRESHOLD
-                        Threshold for how slow a timed event has to be in order to print --whitelist-generic-output
-                        Whitelist all output from generic, whitelisting a type will cause it to print regardless of other limiting flags
-  --whitelist-show-output
-                        Whitelist all output from shows, whitelisting a type will cause it to print regardless of other limiting flags --disable-input,--no-input
+  --fs_read_only,
-                        Don't accept any inputs from the user (Testing only will be removed later) --port,-p PORT        Overwrite the port set in the config
+  --file_system_read_only,      Don't overwrite any media files in the file system --port,-p PORT                Overwrite the port set in the config -s,--silent                   Disables output
 ```